 Safety and Performance

 AI introduces a spectrum of risks associated with safety and performance.
 Unforeseen operational failures can have effects across the business.
 The performance of the model may degrade over time.
-Organizations must diligently address these challenges to ensure the reliability and longevity of AI systems.
+You must diligently address these challenges to ensure the reliability and longevity of AI systems.

 Identifying Context of These Risks